avamsi/gobin/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command install     Install the package with the given name (suffix matched) list        List all installed packages search      Search for packages with the given name (suffix matched) uninstall   Uninstall the package with the given name
+  completion  Generate the autocompletion script for the specified shell help        Help about any command install     Install the package with the given name list        List all installed packages search      Search for packages with the given name (suffix matched) uninstall   Uninstall the package with the given name update      Update the installed package(s) with the given name

 Flags:
   -h, --help  help for gobin